sytrus-in-github/SleepSaver_Win/README.md

 This is a bunch of scripts that I use to schedule auto-shutdown so as to win back some of my sleep time :)

+sleepSaver will shutdown automatically your computer every day at a specified time.
+You will be informed an hour before the shutdown and the reminder will repeat every 15 minutes.
+You are free to change shutdown time and turn it off.

 3 tasks will be created in Task Scheduler:

 * __autoShutDown__:         shut down the computer at a specified time. (default 01:00 with 5 minutes final countdown.)